The Unfolded Origami

 Generation 2: Promises

 A Promise is an object that represents a value that isn't available yet.
-It says: I don't have the result right now, but I promise I'll have it — or I'll tell you if I failed.
+It says: I don't have the result right now, but I promise I'll have it or I'll tell you if I failed.
+Every Promise is in exactly one of three states:

-• Pending — work in progress, no result yet
+• Pending: work in progress, no result yet

-• Fulfilled — success, has a resolved value
+• Fulfilled: success, has a resolved value

-• Rejected — failed, has an error reason
+• Rejected: failed, has an error reason

 promisestates1